 I’ll admit; before our little field trip, I had quite the tunnel vision about how the entire boarding process worked.
 But while we’re busy getting our tickets checked and bags scanned, there’s a lot more that goes on.

-For starters, we managed to bust a common myth the TSL team thought was true: It’s not the cabin crew who does the cleaning of blankets and pillows from the prior flight.
-While they do make sure the aircraft is ready for a comfy ride ahead, a ground staff crew does assist in clearing the mess we sometimes see after a long journey.
+For starters, we managed to bust a common myth a lot of us thought was true: It’s not the cabin crew who does the cleaning of blankets and pillows from the prior flight.
+While they do make sure the aircraft is ready for a comfy ride ahead, a ground staff crew assists in clearing the mess we sometimes see after a long journey.

 While that’s taking place, a series of checks are conducted by auxiliary police officers so passengers can safely board the plane.
 This includes making sure there’s nothing suspicious in the overhead compartments during routine checks.